-Poland was a popular return when I searched for budget friendly countries in Europe.
+Poland was a popular return when I searched for budget-friendly countries in Europe.
 We knew very little about it, but that was the case with so many of the places that we added to our itinerary.
-Wroclaw was an add based on location and price of lodging.
-It would help us break up the train trip from Prague to Krakow and we found a great spot right in the city center for $30/night.
+Wroclaw was an add based on location and lodging price.
+It would help us break up the train trip from Prague to Krakow, and we found a great spot right in the city center for $30/night.

 4 Reasons Wroclaw was Memorable